JoeTheHammer/rl-building-control/docs/user-guide/01-experiment-configuration.md

 ![alt text](images/environment_configurator_3.png)

-#### Code-based reward
+#### Python reward

-To overcome limitations of expression rewards, you can also use code based rewards.
+To overcome limitations of expression rewards, you can also use python rewards.
 For this, you can give the python module name and the python class name of your reward class.
-More information about how to add such a customized reward can be found here [05-extending-the-system](05-extending-the-system.md)
+More information about how to add such a customized reward can be found here [04-extending-the-system](04-extending-the-system#custom-reward.md)

 ### Example YAML file